Tin Jedvaj: International career

-Jedvaj has represented Croatia at various youth levels.
+Jedvaj represented Croatia at various youth levels.
 He made his senior debut at age 18, playing the final 13 minutes in a friendly match against Cyprus on 4 September 2014 at Stadion Aldo Drosina in Pula.
 On 31 May 2016, he was confirmed to be a part of the Croatia squad for UEFA Euro 2016.
 He was selected to start a match against Spain, which Croatia won 2–1.
 In May 2018, he was named in Croatia's preliminary 32-man squad for the 2018 FIFA World Cup in Russia.
 He featured once during the tournament, playing the whole ninety minutes of a 2–1 victory over Iceland.
 Croatia finished the tournament as runners-up to France.
 On 16 November 2018, he scored two goals in a UEFA Nations League group match against Spain, including the winner in a 3–2 victory.
 During Euro 2020 qualifying, Jedvaj played regularly, replacing injured right back Šime Vrsaljko and appearing in five out of eight games.
 However, ahead of Nations League matches against Sweden and Portugal, Jedvaj was dropped from the national team.